tokay-lang/tokay-lang.github.io/content/getting-started.md

 > The next examples are showing the REPL-prompt `>>>` with a given input and output.
 The output may differ when other input is provided to the tokay command.

+## Items

-An item is, for example, an expression, a function or token call or a statement.
+An item can be an expression, a function or token call or a statement.
 The following are all items.

 ```tokay
 # Expression